Roy Moore: Elections and travels

 Moore soon moved to the district attorney's office, working as the first full-time prosecutor in Etowah County.
 During his tenure there, Moore was investigated by the state bar for "suspect conduct" after convening a grand jury to examine what he perceived to have been funding shortages in the sheriff's office.
 Several weeks after the state bar investigation was dismissed as unfounded, Moore quit his prosecuting position to run as a Democrat for the county's circuit-court judge seat in 1982.
 The election was bitter, with Moore alleging that cases were being delayed in exchange for payoffs.
 The allegations were never substantiated.
 Moore overwhelmingly lost the Democratic runoff primary to fellow attorney Donald Stewart, whom Moore described as "an honorable man for whom I have much respect, (who) eventually became a close friend".
 A second bar complaint against Moore followed, which was dismissed as unfounded.
 Moore left Gadsden shortly thereafter to live for a year in Australia.

 In Australia, a country Moore said later he had wanted to visit after his service in Vietnam but was unable to at the time, he went to Queensland.
 From the state capital, Brisbane, he first went to Ayr and helped with the sugar cane harvest, then inland to what is now the Central Highlands Region, where he fulfilled his longtime desire to see the Outback, eventually working at the Telemon ranch near Springsure, a town where many residents are devout Christians.
 One of them, the Rolfe family, ran Telemon, and spoke highly of Moore to The Guardian in 2017, "I don't think he'd ever done that sort of manual labor in his life," said Isla Turner, daughter of Colin Rolfe, who had taken Moore in, "but he took to it like a duck to water".

-Moore returned to Gadsden in 1985, and at that time married Kayla Kisor.
-He ran in 1986 for Etowah County's district attorney position against fellow Democrat Jimmy Hedgspeth.
-Losing once more, Moore returned to private practice in the city.
+Moore married Kayla Kisor in December 1985.
+In 1986, he ran for Etowah County's district attorney position against fellow Democrat Jimmy Hedgspeth, but was defeated.
 In 1992, Moore switched his affiliation to the Republican Party.